ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/a-short-history-of-node/index.md

 *Success is a catastrophe for a lot of projects.
 It's a catastrophe that you need to survive and success for npm was a catastrophe, here's why.
 Npm's package registry is centralized.
 It's not just a CLI tool that grabs the code and puts it on your hard drive.
 The CLI is probably the least important part of the npm machinery despite how frequently you interact with it.
 Npm is most importantly a centralized package registry and repository.
 -C J Silverio, [The Economics of Open Source (June 3, 2019)](https://www.youtube.com/watch?v=MO8hZlgK5zc)*

+In contrast, Ryan Dahl in a retrospective talk about Node claimed "npm (AKA "Isaac") decoupled the core Node library and allowed the ecosystem to be distributed."

 ![Image](https://sedaily-topics.s3.amazonaws.com/topic_images/0_16581183117663367)

 Npm inc was acquired by GitHub in March 2020 (GitHub itself was acquired by Microsoft in 2018).
 The jury is still out whether this is better or worse.